More than 80 million people in the United States have taken up bicycling for fun, exercise, and transportation.

 To minimize your risk of injury while riding a bicycle:

 - Wear a helmet.
-Studies show that wearing a bike helmet reduces your risk of serious head and brain injury by 85%.
+Studies show that wearing a bike helmet reduces your risk of a serious head injury by nearly 70% and of a fatal head injury by 65%.
 Always wear a helmet approved by the American National Standards Institute.

-- Make sure the helmet fits snugly but comfortably, and does not obstruct your vision.
+- Make sure the helmet fits snugly but comfortably and does not block your vision.